Austio/learning/Ruby/working-with-ruby-threads.md

 Understand how ruby can take advantage of multiple CPU cores.

+Anything that mutates AST, Globals or Class Variables could potentially not be threadsafe.

 #### Definitions

  - Process: Program in memory, has register,counter,stack, heap and code